geekiam/website/static/posts/node-package-management-configuration.md

 categories:
   - software_development
 ---
-Package managers such as NPM (Node Package Manager) and Yarn enable JavaScript developers to easily share and re-use code across projects as well as share packages and dependencies with other developers.
+Package managers enable Node and JavaScript developers to easily share and re-use code across projects as well as share packages and dependencies with other developers.

 ### What is a package